advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter9.md

 The 250,000 memory allocation calls took 112ms.
 Additionally, the XCom cache experiences batch memory release problems, which can also cause performance delays.
 While the duration of these delays varies with machine performance, delays of tens of milliseconds are typical.
 Such fluctuations can lead to unexpected blocking of many user commits for tens of milliseconds, significantly impacting the user experience.

-To address this problem, various configuration options¡ªhigh-end, mid-range, and low-end¡ªhave been provided.
+To address this problem, various configuration optionsï¿½high-end, mid-range, and low-endï¿½have been provided.
 These options involve selecting appropriate sizes for fixed static arrays, which eliminate the problems associated with batch memory allocation and release.
 The benefits of this new mechanism include:

 1. Cache-friendly with high performance.
 2. Elimination of performance fluctuations on the XCom cache side.